slack-samples/deno-github-functions/README.md

 $ slack trigger create --trigger-def triggers/create_new_issue_shortcut.ts
 ```

-Go ahead and post the resulting Shortcut URL to a channel or add it as a
+Copy and paste the resulting Shortcut URL to a channel or add it as a bookmark.
-bookmark!
-You can try clicking it, too, but this link has no magic until your app
+You can try clicking it, too, but this link won't run the Workflow until the app
-is run or deployed.
+is either running locally or deployed.

 ## Running Your Project Locally